MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/minecraft-server-editor.md

   A function that will be invoked when the transaction is redone.
 The function will be passed a copy of the payload data that was inserted into the transaction log.

-**Returns** *UserDefinedTransactionHandle<T>* - - UserDefinedTransactionHandle - A strongly typed transaction handle that can be used to add transactions to the transaction manager.
+**Returns** *UserDefinedTransactionHandle<T>* - - {@link UserDefinedTransactionHandle} - A strongly typed transaction handle that can be used to add transactions to the transaction manager.

 ### **stringFromException**
 `